Introduction to Slash Chords for Guitar

 Why Use Slash Chords

-Slash chords are used for a variety of reasons.
+Slash chords are often used for a variety of reasons.
 The most common reasons are…

 Stepwise Bass Lines